Another Tech is Possible?

 - • What role could tech play in creating an alternative future for workers that is rooted in liberation, solidarity, and autonomy?

 This session was facilitated by César Manso-Sayao, Legal Officer at DFF.

 Thursday 9 February 2023, 17:00 – 18:20 CET

 The next session in the Another Tech is Possible? speaker series saw Madhuri Karak and Paz Peña explore some of the central questions around Digital Climate Justice.
-A video recording of this session is coming soon.

 This session explored questions such as: